Justice

 Justice - featured image

-The SNP reduced frontline policing.
-Since the SNP’s police merger, Police Scotland has lost 902 ‘divisional’ police officers, who patrol the streets and respond to calls.
-On their watch, at least 140 police stations have been closed.
-This has vastly reduced the local presence of our police on Scotland’s streets and has made the public less safe.
+The SNP have cut police officer numbers to record lows.
+Since the SNP’s police merger, Police Scotland has lost hundreds of ‘divisional’ police officers, who patrol the streets and respond to calls.
+On their watch, at least 140 police stations have been closed and in 2024 police officer numbers hit their lowest level since 2007.
+This has vastly reduced the number of police on Scotland’s streets and made the public less safe.

 Share this with your friends